 - Integrative motivation - Genuine materials from the target culture provide learners with a crucial ‘stepping stone’ towards their own understanding of, and adaptation to, that culture

 - Confidence levels rise when learners are treated as ‘native speakers’ - Distributing authentic materials in class might cause students to believe they are being treated as ‘native speakers’.
 Therefore, their confidence levels rise and their overall learning experience is enhanced

 - Enhanced engagement - Engagement in a text assumes a certain degree of empathy.
 Indeed, authentic materials tend to have great personal significance for learners.
 Hence, a powerful argument in favour of utilising authentic materials is the increased levels of engagement they tend to foster

 - Accessibility to low level learners - Low level learners can approach genres such as the television news bulletin with confidence.
 Learners should be familiar with the presentation and format of the news bulletin, mostly owing to its use of visual images.
 Instructors should teach low level learners how to recognise proper nouns (people and places) and ‘international’ words (e.g. airport, terrorism).
 Moreover, teachers should encourage learners to contribute their own knowledge about items in the news

 The advantages of using authentic materials in the EFL classroom far outweigh the drawbacks.

 In my view, there is an argument that entire courses should revolve around authentic materials, even for lower level learners.

-So maybe directors of studies and teachers don’t need to devise syllabi at all.
+So maybe directors of studies and teachers don’t need to devise syllabuses at all.

-After all, language acquisition and mastery is haphazard and scatty, not formulaic and linear.
+After all, language acquisition is haphazard and scatty, not formulaic and linear.